13 Vitamins from A to K: How to Get Enough

 Vitamin B1 (Thiamine)

 Vitamin B is important for making red blood cells that carry oxygen through the body.
-It also helps with brain function and can help prevent anemia by increasing iron absorption in your digestive system, as well as preventing fatigue or lethargy.
+It also helps with brain function and can help prevent anemia by increasing iron absorption in your digestive system and preventing fatigue or lethargy.

-Key Function: All 8 of the B vitamins help the body convert fat and carbohydrates into power.
-For healthy skin, hair, eyes, and also liver, all vitamin B complex is needed.
+Key Function: All 8 B vitamins help the body convert fat and carbohydrates into power.
+All vitamin B complex is needed for healthy skin, hair, eyes, and liver.
 Thiamine was the first to be found.
-It is vital for heart wellness and the mind and even nervous system to work properly.
+It is vital for heart wellness and the mind and even the nervous system to work properly.

 See also